Uniform Bounds for Scheduling with Job Size Estimates: Description of Main Results

-\item The approximation ratio of SRPT-B is at most~$3.5 \alpha/\beta$. \item As $\alpha$ and~$\beta$ converge to~$1$, the approximation ratio of SRPT-B converges to~$1$.
-This convergence is uniform in the arrival rate and the joint distribution of true and estimated sizes. \end{enumerate:theorem} \end{restatable*:theorem}
+\item The approximation ratio of SRPT-B is at most~$3.5 \alpha/\beta$. \item As $\alpha$ and~$\beta$ converge to~$1$, the approximation ratio of SRPT-B converges to~$1$ uniformly in the arrival rate and the joint distribution of true and estimated sizes. \end{enumerate} \end{restatable*:theorem}

-The bound in \cref{thm:srpt-b_result:bound} is a compromise between simplicity and tightness.
-It turns out that capping the rank function of SRPT-B at $z$ is critical (see \cref{rmk:bounce_limit}).
-Otherwise, as explained in \cref{sec:SRPT-B-without-cap}, the approximation ratio could be arbitrarily poor when $\beta < 1/2$.